ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 `AE` is a rather silly language that is less powerful than one of those bank calculators you get when you open a checking account.
 It adds and subtracts numbers.
 However, we need to start somewhere and `AE` is good for that.

-### Complete, Deerministic, and Normalizing
+### Complete, Deterministic, and Normalizing

 We said earlier that `eval` is complete, deterministic and normalizing.
-Complete in that any element of `AE` can be interpretted, deterministic in that there is only one way to interpret any element of `AE`, and normalizing in that every interpretation of and `AE` element terminates.
+Complete in that any element of `AE` can be interpreted, deterministic in that there is only one way to interpret any element of `AE`, and normalizing in that every interpretation of and `AE` element terminates.

 Unfortunately, these nice properties result from `AE` being such a trivial language.
 Completeness and deterministic are properties something we will seek to preserve as we add features.
 However,  normalizing will prove problematic when we add recursion and looping.
 Some programs such as operating systems shouldn't terminate anyway.
 Certainly we would like to ensure that no programs written in our languages crash, but that one will unfortunately go away in the next chapter.